New Jersey Military Divorce Attorney

 The Defense Finance and Accounting Service (DFAS) provides direct retirement payments.
 In order for an ex-spouse to get a direct pension pay from the military, the couple must have been married for 10 years overlapping with 10 years of service.
 Depending on the state you live in, the amount of time you have been married could be judged by different criteria.
 However, not qualifying for DFAS payments doesn’t mean a spouse is ineligible to a portion of the amount.
 In order to acquire that portion, it would need to be included as part of the final divorce settlement agreement.
 It could be separate, or it could be added to child support and alimony.
 The maximum amount of pension income an ex could receive 50%.

 Military divorce can be complicated, especially since it relies on an intersection of federal and state law.
-If you need help negotiating the situation, contact our excellent East Brunswick military divorce lawyers today.
+If you need help negotiating the situation, contact our excellent New Jersey military divorce lawyers today.
 She is a skilled negotiator who can help negotiate a parenting plan, resolve an uncontested divorce, and defend her clients aggressively in court.
 Our team offers caring and diligent representation that can get you results.
+We have offices located in East Brunswick and Red Bank.

 If you’re ready to pursue trusted legal support during this difficult time, contact us today at (732) 810-0034.